 I still believe…that hidebound habits should occasionally be attacked, not to the point of flight or fright, but enough. –mfk fisher

 During our years of living overseas, we have been both frequent dinner party guests and hosts in various countries and cultures.
 Our own rituals evolved from naive beginnings.
-But we improved with creativity, time and practice.
+But we improved with creativity and practice.

-When we first began inviting guests to dinner, I sought guidance to learn one decent dish to cook.
-Two Non Cooks Saved by the Brazilians After that, I shifted into doing-everything-mode; the guest list, menu planning, shopping, prepping, cooking, creating the ambience, serving and finally…retreating into a Zen moment of clean up.
+When we first began inviting guests to dinner, I needed guidance to learn one decent party dish to cook.
+[Two Non Cooks Saved by the Brazilians] After that I shifted into doing-everything-mode; the guest list, menu planning, shopping, prepping, cooking, creating the ambience, serving and finally…retreating into a Zen moment of clean up.

-Gradually, and gratefully, we changed our entertaining routine.
+Gradually, and gratefully, the entertaining routine evolved into a shared partnership.
 My husband began cooking for dinner parties.
 He planned menus, shopped for ingredients, selected the wine, did most of the cooking and serving.

-Left to my preferred activities, I prepared the table, carefully, on the day.
+Left to my preferred activities, I carefully prepared the table.
 Sometimes layering antique linens that belonged to my mother and grandmother.
 Filling tiny vases with small flowers or vines, alternating them with candles down the middle of the table.
-Scattering glass beads, randomly, to reflect the candlelight.
+Scattering glass beads to reflect the candlelight.

-Later, when echoes of departing guests drifted away, I stayed up late to put the kitchen in order listening to favorite tunes on high volume.
-Then, lights off, I sipped a last bit of wine as candlelight faded in the living room, recalling the best parts of the evening.
+After echoes of departing guests drifted away, I stayed up late to put the kitchen in order listening to favorite tunes on high volume.
+Then, lights off, I sipped a last bit of wine in fading candlelight and remembered the best parts of the evening.

 My current mentor of all things culinary is Gabrielle Hamilton, owner and chef of Prune Restaurant in the East Village, New York City.
 Her memoir, Blood, Bones, and Butter, was a gift to me several years ago by my daughter.
 Since then, I have gone to Prune every time we find ourselves in NYC.
 Twice, late at night, I have seen Gabrielle climb the stairs from the basement kitchen and hurry out the door as diners lingered over conversation and dessert.
 Once, she stopped to briefly say hello and signed a copy of her book.

 I have read Hamilton’s description about the art of a grown-up dinner party.
-Her words depict not only a vision of a perfect dinner but some advice for the perfect guest, too.
+Her words depict not only a vision of a perfect dinner but also some advice for the perfect guest.